tabulify/tabulify/ansible/roles/postgres/doc/postgres-wal-archiving.md

 In the event of a crash, the WAL is replayed to make the database consistent.

 WAL is conceptually infinite but in practice is broken up into individual 16MB files called segments.

+### WAL Name

+The segment files are given numeric names that reflect their position in the abstract WAL sequence.

 WAL segments follow the naming convention `0000000100000A1E000000FE` where: